-We recognise that children learn and develop well when there is a strong partnership between practitioners and parents and/or carers.
-Parents and/or carers are kept up to date with their child's progress and development.
-The progress checks in school help to provide parents and/or carers with a well-rounded picture of their child's knowledge, understanding and abilities.
+We recognise that children learn and develop well when there is a strong partnership between practitioners and parents and / or carers.
+Parents and / or carers are kept up to date with their child's progress and development.
+The progress checks in school help to provide parents and / or carers with a well-rounded picture of their child's knowledge, understanding and abilities.
 The class teacher ensures that their learning and care is tailored to meet their needs.
-The class teacher supports parents and/or carers in guiding their child's development at home.
+The class teacher supports parents and / or carers in guiding their child's development at home.
 They also help families to engage with more specialist support, if appropriate.
-Parents are invited into school for regular parent consultation evenings and receive a full written report at the end of the autumn and summer terms.
+Parents are invited into school for regular parent consultation evenings and, as well as receiving regular interim reports, receive a full written report at the end of the autumn and summer terms.

-ICT
+Use of ICT

 ICT is used regularly in the Early Years curriculum.
-The classroom in Reception has an Interactive Whiteboard.
+The classroom in Reception has an Interactive Whiteboard, which is used daily by the children.
 A mix of iPads, Surface Gos and other technological equipment are used flexibly to enhance the Early Years curriculum.
 There is a strong focus on building children's early IT skills to prepare them for a blended learning curriculum in Key Stage 2.